 By SingleSource | December 16, 2020

-One of the most frequently asked questions we have heard from our customers and practically everyone in the industry over the last few months is – how will we best prepare for the inevitable Servicing spike in 2021?
+One of the most frequently asked questions we have heard from our customers and practically everyone in the industry over the last few months is – how will we best prepare for the inevitable mortgage servicing spike in 2021?
 As we all know, many servicing activities essentially came to a stop in March 2020.
-Over the past 9 months potential foreclosures, associated property preservation, and property disposition have backed up and could create a chaotic situation when the foreclosure moratoriums end, and the evictions begin.
+Over the course of the COVID-19 pandemic, potential foreclosures, associated property preservation, and property disposition have backed up and could create a chaotic situation when the foreclosure moratoriums end, and the evictions begin.
 So here comes the million-dollar question – how are we preparing?

 Given the uncertainty surrounding the situation, including no known time frame of when the foreclosure moratorium extensions will end, any plan must be both flexible and dynamic in order to quickly adapt.
 Before we dive in, it is important to discuss the potential paths this could take.

 Foreclosure moratoriums are scheduled to run through January, however, with the new federal administration coming in Washington, we expect another extension, most likely through at least the end of the first quarter.
 During the last recession, almost 12 years ago, the biggest aid came in the form of alternative government programs to help homeowners with loan modifications, in order to keep people in their homes.
 We certainly expect a similar situation to take place, to slow the volumes of evictions once the moratorium ends.
 Yes, there will be an increase in foreclosures however it will likely be a gradual increase – we don’t expect this to happen all at once due to the size of the backlog.
 Although we expect the evictions to peak later in 2021, we are preparing for the potential of an earlier impact.